 - Early Transitioners: In these times of increasing acceptance, some transsexual women are able to access social, informational and medical resources at an early age.
 They are usually able to transition fairly smoothly and lead average female lives.
-Traditionally there has been very, very little portrayal of these women, although in the last few years some news programs like the Barbara Walters feature have covered real stories, and some reality television series like “Transgenerations”, “The Real World”, “I Want to Work for Diddy” and “Transamerican Love Story” have blazed trails.
+Traditionally there has been very, very little portrayal of these women, although in the last few years some news programs like the Barbara Walters feature have covered real stories, and some reality television series like “Transgenerations”, “The Real World”, “I Want to Work for Diddy”, “Transamerican Love Story” and “I am Jazz” have blazed trails.
 Perhaps these real-life portrayals will open the minds of creatives and inspire stories that are more representative of real trans people.

 Hall of Shame

 Some of these movies were good or even great pieces of art, and some weren’t, but their treatment or use of a transsexual character (stated or implied) was damaging or poor, in my opinion.